chris-armstrong/gnustep-chef-bootstrap/cookbooks/gnustep-dev/README.md

 This cookbook configures a GNUstep development environment.
 Installs required packages, downloads source code snapshots from SVN and then compiles and installs the GNUstep libraries.
 It also creates a user called 'dev' and configures and installs the XWindow System with Window Maker as window manager and XDM for login.

-''It is strongly recommended that you do not use this cookbook on production systems - use a VM (such as with the accompanying Vagrantfiles)''
+*It is strongly recommended that you do not use this cookbook on production systems - use a VM (such as with the accompanying Vagrantfiles)*

 ## Prerequisites